Azelis/Data_Visualisation/README.md

 Used **HTML**, **CSS** and **Javascript** to build an interactive data story.
 Utilized Javascript (**Google Charts JS**) and Tableau to create graphs.
 Added interactivity, tooltips, toolbars to all the graphs.

 The idea to have an outcome 3 files (html, css and js), so the data is automatically included in JS file (which can be done by having separate JSON file or CSV files).
-Tableau graphs and data is included from my personal Tableau account.

 Manipulated raw data from Eurostat about living prices with python to have two outcomes:
 - CSV data for Tableau